Decisions made at governmental levels regarding trade between nations can have a positive or negative impact

 an investment that will reap benefits for the success of your business.

-It would be great for all businesses worldwide to be able to trade freely across borders without tariffs and national
+It would be great for all businesses worldwide to be able to trade freely across borders without tariffs and

-to appreciate the need for continued open discussion between trading partners.
+would help us to appreciate the need for continued open discussion between trading partners.

 UNDERSTANDING INTERNATIONAL TRADE ISSUES: USEFUL WEBSITES